AJ112103/AJ112103/README.md

 Building AI-native software for healthcare.
-Mostly databases, agents, and the unglamorous plumbing that keeps both honest.
+Mostly databases, agents, and the unglamorous plumbing.

 ### What I'm building